5 Things to Do Before Dec. 31 to Reap Tax Benefits

 Taking yours or their unused furniture, clothing, toys and other items to Goodwill, The Salvation Army or another organization will allow you to take a charitable deduction (be sure to get a receipt).
 You will be able to deduct the item's current fair market value, or what someone would buy it for in a yard sale, according to H&R Block.

-If you are itemizing deductions in 2012, see if there's room in the budget to make the January mortgage payment early.
-Mailing it before Dec.
-31 will give you another deduction for your interest portion of the mortgage in 2012, says Mary Beth Saylor, a CPA and tax principal with Windham Brannon, an Atlanta-based accounting firm.
+If you are itemizing deductions in 2015, see if there's room in the budget to make the January mortgage payment early.
+Mailing it before December 31 will give you another deduction for your interest portion of the mortgage in the current tax year, says Mary Beth Saylor, a CPA and tax principal with Windham Brannon, an Atlanta-based accounting firm.
 If your parents are still paying a mortgage, you can do the same for them, too, if their deductions are itemized.

 December is such an important time to review medical expenses.
 Review how much you have paid for your parents' out-of-pocket medical expenses as well as your expenses and that of your spouse or children throughout the year.
-If you're close, you may be able to bunch some expenses before Dec.
-31 to put you over the threshold to claim them as dependents on your tax return.
+If you are close, you may be able to bunch some expenses before December 31 to put you over the threshold to claim them as dependents on your tax return.
 They have to first pass these tests:

-- income -- Their gross income is less than $3,700 (excluding Social Security, disability or tax-exempt income).
+- Income: Their gross income is less than $4,000 (excluding Social Security, disability or tax-exempt income).

 If you meet the support test and relationship tests, you can still claim their medical costs, says Saylor, who cares for her parents, ages 75 and 79.

-You can deduct out-of-pocket medical expenses if they exceed 7.5 percent of your adjusted gross income.
-If you're close to the 7.5 percent, see if there are procedures or appointments that still could be done in 2012.
-By paying any outstanding hospital or doctor's bills now, you can include them on your 2012 return as an expense with tax benefits.
+You can deduct out-of-pocket medical expenses if they exceed 10 percent of your adjusted gross income (7.5 percent if you or your spouse was 65 or older in 2015).
+If you're close to the 10 percent, see if there are procedures or appointments that still could be done in 2015.
+By paying any outstanding hospital or doctor's bills now, you can include them on your 2015 return as an expense with tax benefits.